 Professor Larisa Rudenko is Head of the Virology Department in the Institute of Experimental Medicine, St. Petersburg, Russia.
 Professor Rudenko worked with Academician Smorodintsev and has been responsible for the development and clinical trials of the live attenuated influenza vaccines in Russia.
 She is recognised as one of the world’s leading experts in live attenuated influenza vaccines and as such has worked closely over the past 20 years with scientists at the Centers for Disease Control and Prevention, Atlanta, USA in developing effective influenza prophylaxis programs for use in children and in the elderly.
 She has published in excess of 225 scientific papers and 42 patents.
 Under her supervision, 11 PhD and 2 DSc theses have been prepared.
 In 1999 her contribution to medical science was recognised with the award of the title of Honoured Scientist of the Russian Federation.
 Professor Rudenko is currently leading the WHO and PATH programs, developing a new pandemic LAIV for developing countries.

 Professor Li was reappointed a Director on 22 January, 2016.
 He obtained his degree of Doctor of Medicine from the University of Cambridge.
 Professor Li is the Emeritus Professor of Surgery of the Chinese University of Hong Kong.
 He is the Deputy Chairman of the Bank of East Asia Limited and a member of the Chinese People’s Political Consultative Conference.
 Professor Li was Professor of Surgery and Chairman of the Department of Surgery, Dean of the Faculty of Medicine and Vice-Chancellor at the Chinese University of Hong Kong.
 He was the Secretary for Education and Manpower, and a member of the Executive Council of the Hong Kong Special Administrative Region Government from 2002 to 2007.
-Professor Li was awarded a Gold Bauhinia Star in 2000.
-Professor Li is Council Chairman of University of Hong Kong.
-He is also Chairman of the Council for Sustainable Development of the Government of HKSAR.
+Professor Li was awarded the Grand Bauhinia Medal by the Chief Executive of the HKSAR Government on 30 June 2017, having previously been awarded the Gold Bauhinia Star in 2000.
+Professor Li was appointed Council Member of the Executive Council of HKSAR on 1 July 2017.
+Professor Li is also Council Chairman of University of Hong Kong, and Chairman of the Council for Sustainable Development of the Government of HKSAR.

 Ms Julie Phillips was appointed to the position of Chief Executive Officer on July 14, 2009 and was appointed a Director on May 7, 2010.
 She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
 Her technical background in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies with responsibility for market entry of new products in Australia and New Zealand.
 She was appointed Chairman of AusBiotech Ltd in October 2014, the peak biotechnology industry association in Australia.